ANoobyDev/dir-to-yaml/README.md

-# dir_to_yaml
+# dir-to-yaml
-With a given directory name, will write a list to a yaml file
+With a given directory name, will write a dictionary to a yaml file